epirecipes/sir-julia/markdown/jump_process_delay/jump_process_delay.md

 We demonstrate how to formulate stochastic models with delay.
 Here, the infection process fires at the points of a Poisson process with the same rate as the standard continuous time stochastic SIR model.
 However the recovery process occurs after a deterministic delay, given by the points of the infection process plus $\tau$, the duration of the infectious period.
+This example makes use of the [integrator interface](https://diffeq.sciml.ai/stable/basics/integrator/) to add in the recovery times directly into the system via a callback, while infection events are scheduled according to a rate.

 ## Libraries